hoalexander44/MomentumTeamWebsite/Blogs/RaviPatelBlog.md

 Upcoming: Add any art assets that we could squeeze in for the end

 ### Week 9
+Task Comleted: added more ui and new lab tiles to the game

+Number of hours: 2

+Positives: Added in some new ui buttons such as a play and pause button and also a custom cursor

+Negitives: nothing got eerything i wanted done

+Upcoming: add in anything before the final
 ### Week 10

 [back](Blogs.html)